sidemashold/sdk-python/README.md

 # sdk-python
-Sdk for live video streaming with Sidemash Cloud in Python
+Sdk for Sidemash Cloud Services in Python